Meditations in Clay

 Modern life often feels like a series of shared experiments with new technologies.
 Sometimes the results are empowering, but often they are overwhelming.
 ‘Meditations in clay’ is a guided meditation that explores what we, as member's of this modern society, can learn from the craft of pottery.

-The meditation positions interviews conducted at the Bernard Leach foundation, spanning a range of themes, inside an assortment of clay pots which participants are invited to listen to amidst a 16 minute audio/visual piece documenting the St Ives studio and it's rugged Cornish surroundings.
+The meditation positioned interviews conducted at the Bernard Leach foundation, spanning a range of themes (mechanisation, flow states, materiality, imperfection...), inside an assortment of clay pots which participants were invited to listen to amidst a 16 minute audio/visual projection documenting the St Ives studio and it's rugged Cornish surroundings.

 Set design, audio and visuals by David Sappa and James Roadknight.